-- Review the Okta System Log to determine if the password synchronization event resulted in a password synchronization attempt to push the password to applications or AD.
+- Review the Okta System Log to determine if the password synchronization event resulted in a password synchronization attempt to push the password to applications or to Active Directory (AD).

 - Sign on to password synchronization target application manually to determine which password is working.

-- Review the Active Directory Agent and Password Sync Agent (PSA) logs for synchronization events.
+- Review the Okta AD agent and Password Sync Agent (PSA) logs for synchronization events.

 - Failed password synchronization events appear in the task list on the Tasks page.

 The problem may be that the Okta username format for your org is not set to User Principal Name (UPN) or sAMAccountName.
 The Okta username format must be set to User Principal Name (UPN) or sAMAccountName in order for the AD Password Sync Agent to work.
 To check the Okta username format setting: